babsdenney/barbmiles_source/sherwinWilliams.md

 <br />
 <img src="/doks-theme/assets/images/portfolio/sherwin-1.png" />
 <h2>Responsibilities</h2>
 <p>Used stakeholder requirements and internal sales documents to design mockups and wireframes to present to clients.
-There were multiple meetings and iterations and the final result mobile app with a wizard UI function to walkthrough the different steps of paint estimation.</p>
+There were multiple meetings and iterations and the final result was a mobile app with a wizard UI function to walkthrough the different steps of paint estimation.</p>
 <h4>Tasks</h4>
 <ul>
 <li>Meeting with clients to discuss their business needs.</li>
-<li>Designing high fidelity mockups in Photoshop that met the branding requirements for Sherwin Williams.</li>
+<li>Designing high-fidelity mockups in Photoshop that met the branding requirements for Sherwin Williams.</li>
 <li>Creating icons, logos, and marketing material to promote the app and website.</li>
 </ul>